-The caramel sweetness and color of Prune Juice Concentrate makes it resemble balsamic vinegar.
-When used with red wine vinegar, the result tastes like aged balsamic vinegar from Italy.
-Here, the concentrate forms a caramelized glaze for root vegetables.
+Served with roasted vegetables, the caramel sweetness of prune juice concentrate makes it resemble balsamic vinegar.
+When used with red wine vinegar, the result tastes like aged balsamic vinegar.
+Here, the concentrate creates a caramelized glaze for root vegetables.

 Yield: 500 g / 4 cups